 After all, the worst-performing salespeople (who are consistently underperforming, that is) usually aren’t right for the role.
 You should replace them, not try to train them up.

 And the stars on the team show little to no performance improvement from coaching.
-So when you’re thinking about which reps to focus your attention on, think of the middle of the pack.
+So, when thinking about which reps to focus your attention on, think of the middle of the pack.

-Sales reps want to feel as though they’re contributing to the company’s overall success.
+Sales reps want to feel they’re contributing to the company’s success.

 Come up with a mission for your team that goes beyond “sell X amount of business.”
 This goal should be specific, actionable, and exciting.
 Think “break into A market,” “become known internally for doing B,” or “break the company record for C.”

-Periodically throughout team meetings and one-on-ones, share the overall team's progress toward this objective.
-Point out the people who have made significant contributions in doing so.
+Periodically, throughout team meetings and one-on-ones, share the overall team's progress toward this objective.
+Point out the people who have made significant contributions.

 Everyone is motivated by different things.
 Even if the majority of your reps are motivated by making money, their specific goals probably vary widely.
 Understanding your sales reps' motivations will help you tailor your coaching style to each sales rep.